 UPDATE dbo.Badges SET Name = N'Teacher2' WHERE Id = 82946;

 And as expected, it failed.
-And with this result we can also wrap up this post.
-I’ll be doing another filegroup related post in the future when I’ll be diving into wonderful world of backups!
+With this result, we can also wrap up this post.
+I’ll be doing another filegroup related post in the future when I’ll be diving into the wonderful world of backups!